An Unforgettable Ford’s Theatre Experience: A Practical Guide

 What kinds of special exhibits and events do you host throughout the year?

 These outdoor tours guide patrons to different sites throughout downtown, Washington, D.C., in a unique 1.5-mile interactive historical journey.
-Ford’s offers the assassination conspiracy walking tour Investigation: Detective McDevitt from March through October annually.
+Ford’s offers the Lincoln’s assassination conspiracy walking tour Investigation: Detective McDevitt from March through October annually.

 photo credit Maxwell MacKenzie